What does college readiness look like when taught in high school?

 Problem Solving Beyond the Classroom

-Problem solving goes beyond the classroom as Mr Ness says in the video.
-Life skills are harder to teach students.
+Problem-solving goes beyond the classroom, as Mr. Ness says in the video.
+Life skills are more complicated to teach students.
 Teachers have to be intentional about raising students up in this area.

 At LuHi, this starts by encouraging students to be "all-in" with school culture.
 We encourage kids to take ownership of their space.
 We help them with organizational skills.
 We walk them through best practices for conflict resolution (Matthew 18).

 An emphasis is placed on punctuality, preparedness, and a strong work ethic.
-This lays the building blocks for problem-solving.
+These life skills lay the building blocks for problem-solving.

 Teenagers crave accountability.
-Two years ago, our Dean Team polled the student body, asking for feedback on ideas for improvement.
-Overwhelmingly, students said they valued when teachers held their classmates accountable for little things like dress code or class participation.
+A few years back, our Dean Team polled the student body, asking for feedback on ideas for improvement.
+Overwhelmingly, students said they valued teachers who held their classmates accountable for little things like dress code or class participation.
 Accountability creates responsibility.

 Students about to leave their high school, hometown, and parents equipped with problem-solving skills are better prepared for adulthood.

 All students can thrive in high school.
 Sure, not every student will be an A+ student.
 But, every student is capable of learning the necessary skills needed to be a productive member of society.
-With the right guidance, graduates will be able to think critically.
+With the proper guidance, graduates will be able to think critically.
 Problem-solving - in and out of the classroom - will be second nature.
-When students see at a young age the great things they are capable of, they will be able to replicate it in college and beyond.
+When students see the great things they are capable of at a young age, they will be able to replicate them in college and beyond.